paulscherrerinstitute/tomorec/README.md

 ```

 It may take a couple minutes until the kernel is available in the "Launcher"
-or from the kernel selction menu in notebooks.
+or from the kernel selection menu in notebooks.

-# BUILD DOCKER IMAGE
+# CREATE DOCKER IMAGE

 If you do not have a JupyterHub instance available, then you can build
 your own docker image which contains: